PicsArt/cppbind/docs/02_first_steps/05_variable_definitions.rst

     - | *comment_del_regex* - Regex to delete unwanted pure comment parts.
 By default the text between \internal and \endinternal will be ignored.
       | Or if no \endinternal is specified then the text after \internal will be ignored.
     - *comment* - Target code comment.
 By default it's pure comment without parts that match the pattern defined via **comment_del_regex**.
-    - *banner_comment* - Banner comment which is used with IEGEN logo as a file header for all iegen generated files.
+    - *banner_comment* - Banner comment which is used with IEGEN logo as a file header for all IEGEN generated files.
     - *out_prj_dir* - Root directory of your output project.
 All includes and imports will be generated relative to this directory.
     - *run_dir* - Helper parameter used in other variables.
 Users also can have their custom variables to use within the config file.
     - *cxx_out_dir* - Root directory where all C bindings will be stored.
     - *out_dir* - Directory where output files will be saved.
-    - *cxx_base_out_dir* - The directory where iegen base classes are copied.
-If user does not want to use iegen base classes then there's no need to specify this variable.
+    - *cxx_base_out_dir* - The directory where IEGEN base classes are copied.
+If user does not want to use IEGEN base classes then there's no need to specify this variable.
     - *is_proj_type* - Boolean showing whether the given type is user's type or is the type from standard/3pty lib.
     - *prj_rel_file_name* - Source file name related to project root directory.
     - *package_prefix* - Package prefix where generated files will be saved.